-You may have been hearing updates about Starlink, SpaceX’s effort to provide satellite Internet to regions and homes all over the world.
-In most recent news, the burgeoning satellite Internet service provider has shipped 100,000 terminals to customers in 14 countries.
+You may have been hearing updates about Starlink, SpaceX’s effort to provide satellite Internet to regions and homes, especially rural and remote, all over the world.
+In most recent news, the burgeoning satellite Internet service provider now provides satellite Internet access coverage to 36 countries, and Internet access to over 400,000 users.
 For those of you not yet familiar with Starlink, it has a key characteristic that sets it apart from other satellite Internet services in use today.

 How Fast Is Starlink?

 A recent study was done by Ookla, a company whose speed test is used by all Tachus technicians and staff when installing service.
 Findings in this study show that Starlink easily outpaces other satellite Internet plans from HughesNet and Viasat.
 Starlink’s median download speed in the United States was 97.23 Mbps, far exceeding our nation’s standard for broadband Internet.

 The study reported download speeds of 19.73 Mbps and 18.13 Mbps for HughesNet and Viasat, respectively.
 For upload speeds, Starlink was reported to have a median of 13.89 Mbps, while Viasat and HughesNet came in second and third with 3.38 Mbps and 2.43 Mbps, respectively.

 In the case of latency, which is an area in which satellite providers have always struggled to keep up with fixed broadband providers, the difference between Starlink and the others was even bigger.
 Starlink reported a median latency of 45 ms. Viasat came in at a distant second place with 630 ms, while HughesNet was reported to have a latency of 724 ms. For a frame of reference, 20 ms to 40 ms is considered optimal, while 100 ms and less is considered acceptable for gaming.

 Why Is Starlink Faster Than Other Satellite Services?